vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 * In the cat/dog basket
 * In the couch/sofa/relax chair
 * Under your mattress to detect bed occupancy (only works if there is enough pressure through the mattress)
-* Under a mat on the floor (to detect if someone entering a space)
+* Under a mat on the floor (to detect if someone entering a space or when the laundry basket is too heavy)

 ---